lorenzo-stacchio/You-Only-Crop-Faces/README.md

 `[x_top_left, y_top_left, width, height]`
 This model was built using a Fully Convolution approach.
 This model is a TF model, that use [MobileNetV2 architecture](https://arxiv.org/pdf/1801.04381.pdf) pretrained with [image-net](http://www.image-net.org/).
+It was trained using a single dataset:
 - [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ## Requirements
+- Support for tensorflow GPU (this should probably work on tensorflow CPU too, but not tested);
 - Python 3.6 or greater;
 - All pip packages listed in [requirements](requirements.txt).